Theatre of the Relatively Talentless: Alumni

-Past TORTfeasors have formed an alumni group called TORT Alumni Relationship Taskforce (TART).
-This group is responsible for organizing the alumni afterparty for the Saturday night performance of each year's musical.
-It also hosts alumni events over the course of the year, and maintains alumni contact information, in order to help the TORT Executive Board with recruiting VIPs, selling tickets, and generating sponsors.
+Past TORTfeasors have formed an alumni group called the TORT Alumni Relationship Taskforce (TART).
+This group is responsible for organizing the alumni after-party for the Saturday night performance of each year's musical.
+It also hosts alumni events over the course of the year and maintains alumni contact information to help the TORT Executive Board with recruiting VIPs, selling tickets, and generating sponsors.